What are the official guidelines to get a VLS-TS Visa?

 • It covers your public liability in the EU and includes a repatriation plan.

-If you fulfil these five requirements and if the rest of your file is complete, you can consider your VISA application is on track.
+If you fulfill these five requirements and if the rest of your file is complete, you can consider your VISA application is on track.